ZeyadOsama/android-firebase-data-manager/README.md

 ```

-Then add a constructor matching super, where it takes a parameter `Foo.class`
+* Add a constructor matching super, where it takes a parameter `Foo.class`
 ```java
 public FooDataManager() {
     super(Foo.class);